DinkyToyz/wtmcsServiceDispatcher/docs/1.1/OptionsCompatibility.md

 ---
-title: Advanced Options
+title: Compatibility Options
-sort_order: 550
+sort_order: 540
 ---
 - **Assignment compatibility mode**:
   This option configures what code the mod uses when assigning a vehicle to a target.